moonbitlang/moonbit-docs/README.md

 Curly brackets are used to group multiple expressions in the consequent or the else clause.

-Note that a conditional expression always returns a value in Moonbit, and the return values of the consequent and the else clause must be of the same type.
+Note that a conditional expression always returns a value in MoonBit, and the return values of the consequent and the else clause must be of the same type.

 ### Loops

-The primary loop statement in Moonbit is the `while` loop:
+The primary loop statement in MoonBit is the `while` loop:

 ```go
 while x == y {